Bedrock-OSS/project-config-standard/README.md

 ```

 The specification only handles the config.json file at the root of the project.
 The exact folder names of individual packs can change based on its content.

+## Reserved Tool IDs
+The following tool identifiers are already in use:
+- "bridge"
+- "compiler"